mkoryak/floatThead/README.md

 Common Pitfalls
 ------
 If you use css and html best practices, this plugin will work.
-If you are stuck in 1999, you better [read this](http://mkoryak.github.io/floatThead/faq/).
+If you are stuck in 1999, you better [read the faq](http://mkoryak.github.io/floatThead/faq/).

 How to get help with the floatThead
 ------------